Peter Obi: Obidients

-Selection of running mate

 Physician Doyin Okupe initially was the temporary running mate of Obi until a substantive candidate could be selected.
 In the run-up to the final selection of a running mate, media outlets reported that there was an effort to have former Senator Shehu Sani of Kaduna State serve as Obi's running mate.

 On 8 July 2022, Obi unveiled his running mate, Senator for Kaduna North Senatorial District Yusuf Datti Baba-Ahmed.
 Speaking on his choice of the vice presidential candidate, he stated: This is our right to secure, unite and make Nigeria productive.
 And you can't do that without having people who have similar visions, ideas and are prepared for the task.
 So, I have the honour today to present to you, God willing, Nigeria's next vice president in the person of Senator Yusuf Datti Baba-Ahmed.

-Election results
+Elections and results

 The results were announced on 1 March 2023.
 Bola Tinubu of the All Progressives Congress party, was named the president-elect with 8.79 million votes.
 Obi received 6.1 million votes, and won in both Lagos and Abuja.
 This put Obi in third place behind winner Bola Tinubu and People's Democratic Party nominee Atiku Abubakar.
 Due to the elections being rife with several allegations, reports and evidence of voter manipulation, disenfranchisement and rigging, Obi announced that he would challenge the election results, stating that, "We won the election and we will prove it to Nigerians".